Kav-K/GPTDiscord/README.md

 - Custom conversation openers from https://github.com/f/awesome-chatgpt-prompts were integrated into the bot, check out `/gpt converse opener_file`!
 The bot now has built in support to make GPT3 behave like various personalities, such as a life coach, python interpreter, interviewer, text based adventure game, and much more!

-- Autocomplete for settings and various commands to make it easier to use the bot!

 # Features
 - **Directly prompt GPT3 with `/gpt ask <prompt>`**

-- **Have conversations with the bot, just like chatgpt, with `/gpt converse`** - Conversations happen in threads that get automatically cleaned up!
+- **Have long term, permanent conversations with the bot, just like chatgpt, with `/gpt converse`** - Conversations happen in threads that get automatically cleaned up!

 - **DALL-E Image Generation** - Generate DALL-E AI images right in discord with `/dalle draw <prompt>`!
 It even supports multiple image qualities, multiple images, creating image variants, retrying, and saving images.